ljkirby/wem-appendix/README.md

 ## Framework Implementation

-Source code for the implementation of the framework we used for the paper can be found [here](framework-backend/).
+Source code for the backend implementation of the framework we used for the paper can be found in the `/framework-backend` directory.
 For demonstration purposes, we've implemented a graphical user interface that you can use to view PartsUnlimitedMRP.
 Code for the frontend can be found in the `/framework-frontend` directory.

 **Using our approach:**